P3psID/Mirrors_Edge/README.md

 A fully automated connected display showing real-time environmental data (weather, temperature, etc.).
 Key feature: Everything is dynamic and user-friendly.
 No SSH administration, no keyboard needed—just plug and "play".
-This README covers web interface development and implementation only (and has been written thanks to Claude ahah, if you have deeper questions, you can contact me).
+This README covers web Raspberry configuration, interface development and implementation only (and has been written thanks to Claude ahah, if you have deeper questions, you can contact me).

 ## Prerequisites